 I have avoided the contrast between tacit knowledge and verbally or symbolically expressed knowledge because the use of language (here and in the sequel understood in a wide sense, including other notations) is not external to practice.
 Language is used all the time in the cello learning process, not only during the second hour.
 And again we can make reference to the notion of attentiveness.
 Language is used in and for the guiding of all forms of attentiveness.
 It is very difficult to attend to something without a suitable language, or a suitable conceptual framework.
 However, language (concepts) and practice can begin to move away from each other.
 Greenhouse and Casals keep language and musical practice — that is, musical reality — together by sharing experiences in the practice and by talking about common practice and common experiences.

-Finally in this section, I make some remarks about the study of practices.
+Finally in this section, I make some remarks about the study of practices.14) I use the term ‘study’ because it is somewhat wider and more open than ‘research’.
 There are, as I have said, many ways of studying musical practice.
 I want to emphasize a few aspects, which come to the fore when using attentiveness as a key notion for an epistemology of practices, including research practices.

 When knowledge is understood in terms of attentiveness, a learning process built on examples (cases) requires no recourse to ‘possible generalisations’.
 Attentiveness is deepened, sharpened or redirected by the experience of differences between various examples.
 Questions are almost always important, and descriptions may be essential to the learning process, but the latter are not what primarily express knowledge.
 Results of a study must however be communicated to people other than those who have carried out the study, in order that they may take part in learning processes, understood primarily in terms of their ways of being attentive.
 Verbal accounts are then essential.